-Last year Absa updated its internal cor- minds of customers and the wider marporate purpose to 'Empowering Africa's tomorrow, together one story at a time', al key performance indicators. and Mbhele says that it was important that the bank's brand reflect this internal shift.
+porate purpose to 'Empowering Africa's tomorrow, together one story at a time, alkey performance indicators. and Mbhele says that it was important that the bank's brand reflect this internal shift.

-"The reimagining of the brand follows study.
-"This is largely due to both contia detailed review of customer insights, feedback and research.
-Our research pointed to the fact that customers wanted to experience more human-centred empathy, and to have seamless expe- There are four African brands - Equithe moments that matter," he explains. of our customers, so that we can provide and preferences."
+a detailed review of customer insights, feedback and research.
+Our research pointed to the fact that customers wanted to experience more human-centred the moments that matter," he explains. of our customers, so that we can provide and preferences."

 connections are the "name of the game" in 2024, Mbhele adds.
-"Absa is making erage comes out ahead of Africa. a step-change throughout the organisation; one that will involve enhancing The Asian cohort is led by Bank Central the value of our products, improving our Asia (BCA), which is the strongest brand proving our capacity to deliver banking solutions that will be timely and relevant to our customers throughout their lives.
-In doing this we hope to become an inriences in every transaction, and in ty Bank, First National Bank, Kenya Commercial Bank and Capitec Bank -"What this meant is that we had to adapt among the top seven strongest banking to the changing needs and preferences brands.
-On average, the Brand Strength Index (BSI) of the 19 African brands that personalised and relevant banking expe- appear in the Top 500 Banking Brands riences to support their life stage, goals, 2024 ranking is stronger than any other continent.
+"Absa is making erage comes out ahead of Africa. a step-change throughout the organiproving our capacity to deliver banking solutions that will be timely and relevant to our customers throughout their lives.
+In doing this we hope to become an inempathy, and to have seamless expe- There are four African brands - Equiriences in every transaction, and in ty Bank, First National Bank, Kenya Commercial Bank and Capitec Bank -"What this meant is that we had to adapt among the top seven strongest banking to the changing needs and preferences brands.
+On average, the Brand Strength Index (BSI) of the 19 African brands that personalised and relevant banking expearin the Top 500 Banking Brands riences to support their life stage, goals, 2024 ranking is stronger than any other continent.

-While brand value is a direct measurement of the monetary value of the asset the overall health of a brand, reflecting where the brand sits in the hearts and ket using relevant emotional and rationlevels of customer service, and vastly im- among the Top 500 Banking Brands, with a BSI score of 93.8 and an AAA+ rating.
+While brand value is a direct measurement of the monetary value of the asset the overall health of a brand, reflecting where the brand sits in the hearts and Last year Absa updated its internal corminds of customers and the wider market using relevant emotional and rationsation; one that will involve enhancing The Asian cohort is led by Bank Central the value of our products, improving our Asia (BCA), which is the strongest brand levels of customer service, and vastly im- among the Top 500 Banking Brands, with a BSI score of 93.8 and an AAA+ rating.
 The lender provides commercial banking and other financial services in Indonesia.

-Overall, African and Asian banking brands, on average, have the strongest brand strengths in the Brand Finance nents having many strong national players in each respective national market," says Haigh.
+Overall, African and Asian banking brands, on average, have the strongest brand strengths in the Brand Finance "The reimagining of the brand follows study.
+"This is largely due to both continents having many strong national players in each respective national market," savs Haigh.